mont-y-001/TailorHub_Full_Stack/README.md

 🧵 Tailor Hub – MERN Stack Web Application
-A digital platform connecting customers with local tailors 📌 About the Project

-Tailor Hub is a MERN-stack web application built as part of a KIET College Web Development Project.
-It helps local tailors go online and makes it easier for customers to book stitching and alteration services.

-The platform solves the biggest challenges local tailors face:
-✔ Low online visibility
-✔ Manual order management
-✔ No digital customer communication

-Tailor Hub brings all of this into a clean and modern online system.
+Tailor Hub is a modern MERN-stack web application created for the KIET MCA Web Development Project.
+It is designed to help local tailors bring their services online, making it easier for customers to book stitching and alteration services digitally.
+The platform solves the lack of online visibility and manual order handling faced by small tailors by providing a complete online solution where tailors and customers interact seamlessly.

+Tailor Hub provides secure role-based authentication for customers and tailors using JWT.
+Tailors can manage their service listings, upload images, set pricing, and handle customer orders by updating their progress from pending to in-progress and finally completed.
+Customers can browse tailor profiles, explore available services, place custom stitching or alteration requests, and track their order status through a responsive dashboard.
+The system is fully API-driven and offers smooth frontend-backend communication through REST APIs.

+The frontend is developed using React.js, supported by React Router for navigation and Axios for API requests.
+TailwindCSS or Bootstrap can be used for styling to ensure a clean, responsive, and modern user interface.
+The backend uses Node.js and Express.js, implementing secure authentication and clean API structuring.
+MongoDB with Mongoose is used as the primary database to store users, services, and orders, while image handling is supported via Cloudinary or Multer.

 🚀 Features
-👤 Authentication

-Secure Login & Signup (JWT)

-Role-based access: Customer & Tailor

-🧵 For Tailors

-Create & manage service listings

-Receive and manage customer orders

-Update order status
-(Pending → In Progress → Completed)

-Add service images and descriptions

-🛍️ For Customers

-Browse nearby/local tailors

-View services, pricing, and profiles

-Place custom stitching/alteration orders

-Track order progress in real-time
+Customer Features

+Customers can explore local tailors, view service pricing, place orders for stitching or alterations, and track each order in real time using a dedicated dashboard.

+Tailor Features

+Tailors can upload and manage their services, handle customer orders, update order progress, and improve their digital presence with profile and service images.

-🔄 General Platform Features
+Platform Capabilities

-Fully responsive UI

-Clean dashboards for both user types

-Image uploads using Cloudinary/Multer

-REST API backend using Express.js
+The entire platform is responsive, API-driven, visually simple, and easy to use.
+It includes a secure login and signup system, supports image uploads, and offers separate dashboards for customers and tailors.

 🛠️ Tech Stack

-🎨 Frontend
+Frontend

-React.js

-React Router

-Axios

-TailwindCSS / Bootstrap
+React.js, React Router, Axios, TailwindCSS / Bootstrap

-⚙️ Backend
+Backend

-Node.js

-Express.js

-JSON Web Tokens (JWT Authentication)
+Node.js, Express.js, JSON Web Tokens (JWT Authentication)

-🗄️ Database
+Database

-MongoDB + Mongoose
+MongoDB with Mongoose